A hot shoe is a small, often overlooked component of a camera that can make a big difference in your photography.

-In this guide, we’ll be diving into everything you need to know about hot shoes.
+In this guide, we’ll be diving into everything you need to know about hot shoes in photography.

 The hot shoe is a connector slot usually fitted to the top of your digital or analog camera.
 You will mainly use this to connect various devices that work with your camera.